And today, those rumors are coming true.

 In addition, cardholders will get a 10% anniversary point bonus.
 That means that each account anniversary, you’ll earn bonus points equal to 10% of the total purchases you made in the last year.
 “That means $25,000 in spend will earn an additional 2,500 bonus points,” a spokesperson for Chase explains.

-Notably, the card is still offering its whopping 100,000-point sign-up bonus when you spend $4,000 on purchases in the first three months.
-This is worth up to $1,250 in travel, according to Chase.
-As with all elevated credit card bonus offers, though, this 100,000-point deal won’t last forever.
-We spoke with experts who predicted that it might expire soon, so if the card fits your spending habits and life, there’s never been a better time to sign up for the Chase Sapphire Preferred.
+Notably, the card is offering its whopping 60,000-point sign-up bonus when you spend $4,000 on purchases in the first three months.
+This is worth up to $750 in travel, according to Chase.

 If you’re thinking of applying for the Chase Sapphire Preferred, make sure you have budgeted for the $4,000 spending over three months that would get you the card’s best-in-class welcome offer of 100,000 points.

 The $95 annual fee will not change.
 After August 16, the card’s design will change too, Chase says, adding that this new look will be available for existing card members too.